Not everyone is arriving at Destiny’s doors in a Tesla, and the vehicles filling the massive parking lot emit a lot of exhaust into the atmosphere.

 To achieve LEED certification, Destiny scored 5 out of 5 on water efficiency mostly because of a rainwater harvesting system that collects more than 4 million gallons of rain annually for use in bathrooms and common areas, according to the U.S. Green Building Council.

 Another high score was based on the mall’s location.
 Destiny is located on top of “Oil City,” an old oil field and near a junkyard contaminated with heavy metals and other hazardous waste.
-The re-development and cleanup of the oil field property and the clean-up of the junkyard were among the biggest contributors to Destiny’s gold certification.
+The re-development and cleanup of the oil field property and junkyard were among the biggest contributors to Destiny’s gold certification.
 Their location in proximity to public transportation also helped earn them points for community development in building a stronger relationship with the city.
 Destiny received 10/15 credits for their work on sustainable sites and the location of the project.